Pittsburgh Force

-The Pittsburgh Force is an inactive women's American Football team based in Pittsburgh, Pennsylvania.
+The Pittsburgh Force is an inactive women's American football team based in Pittsburgh, Pennsylvania.
 Home games were last played at William V. Campbell Athletic Field in nearby Munhall.

 In the early planning stages, the Force was originally planning to play in the National Women's Football Association, but after the NWFA folded, they decided to join the upstart Women's Football Alliance.

 History

-In 2008, Robert Gold was selected as the team's first head coach.
+On March 10, 2008, the Pittsburgh Force was announced as an expansion team in the NWFA.
+Robert Gold was selected as the team's first head coach.
 They held tryouts in Ambridge, Cranberry, and Chartiers Valley for their inaugural 2009 season.
 From 2009 to 2011 they played their home games at Rubenstein Stadium in suburban Ambridge, Pennsylvania.
 In 2012, the Force moved their home field to William V. Campbell Athletic Field in suburban Munhall, Pennsylvania.
 In 2013, the Force went on a re-building hiatus.
 They returned for the 2014 season in the WFA.